STOCKS NEWS EUROPE-UK small caps close down 0.4 percent

-The FTSE Small Cap index closes 0.4 percent lower, tracking a similar fall by the FTSE 100 index, down 0.3 percent, while the FTSE 250 drops 1.1 percent.
+The FTSE Small Cap index closes 0.4 percent lower, mirroring similar falls by both the FTSE 100 and FTSE 250 indexes, down 0.4 percent and 0.5 percent respectively.

-Namakwa Diamonds leaps 24 percent, extending a near 15 percent jump made late on Wednesday after a claim by Batla Minerals for 50 percent of the interest in Storm Mountain Diamonds, the operating company of the Kao Kimberlite project in Lesotho, was dismissed by the High Court of Lesotho, with costs awarded in Namakwa's favour..
+RM drops 20.6 percent as the educational software firm says its full-year results are likely to miss analyst expectations, and that it will sell businesses in the United States and Australia following a strategic review, prompting Altium Securities to cut its target price for the group to 90 pence from 135 pence.

-Real Estate Opportunities, which has a 54 percent stake in a vehicle that owns Battersea Power Station, drops 35 percent after the property developer said, after the close on Wednesday, that lenders have applied to have administrators appointed to certain of its subsidiaries.
+Sound Oil gains 1.2 percent as the explorer posts first-half results showing a reduced loss before income tax of 3.0 million pounds, down from a loss of 14.0 million pounds a year earlier, and highlights an "exciting exploratory programme ready to start in the autumn."

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net